It is neck pain week with the release of Neck Pain Solved.

 - tension relieving breathing exercises

+This is hard for people to admit or see, but what we do before and after the neck pain exercises will affect one’s neck pain.
 I talked about this in an article about laptops and neck pain.
-Now the focus should be tablets and smartphones.
+Now the focus should be on tablets and smartphones.

 Try to get your clients with neck pain thinking about what they do at home or work that puts undue stress on the neck and is slowing down their recovery.